 An E3 is comparable to a CME (Coronal Mass Ejection- AKA solar EMP or geomagnetic storm) which does not exhibit the E1 and E2 components.
 This pulse is much slower lasting dozens of seconds or even minutes.
 The short explanation is that this type of event shoves around the Earths’ magnetic field in some pretty brutal ways.

 The resulting currents, sometimes called quasi-DC currents can damage important equipment like power line transformers.
 Most of the damage will occur in the AC power grid because it is ill equipped to handle DC power surges.
+To protect your home and thus your expensive household appliance, There is the EMP Shield that has been approved and tested by the US military to use against any type of EMP.
+Find out more by Clicking Here.

 Top 10 Devices That (Should) Work After an EMP-